Genealogy of the Clark Family

 Nov.
 30, 1945 - Re-enlisted in the Army as a Private 1st Class (PFC) in the Philippines for an additional year of duty.
 Those who re-enlisted received their choice of assignment, a 30-day furlough, and a $300 bonus.
 Dad at this point earned $76/mo in base pay, with another $10/mo for overseas duty, $10/mo for combat infantry, and $6/mo for being a PFC.
 Those who did not re-enlist remained in the Philippines.

 One of two duffle bags that he tried to bring home from the war was stolen on the voyage home, and with it his war souveniers, including a Japanese rifle, photographs, and his military papers.
-The only picture that survived was a group photo taken in 1945 at Camp Moxey, a detail view of which exists.
+The only picture that survived was a group photo taken in 1945 at Camp Maxey, a detail view of which shows Dad's location in the photo.
 Another war souvenir that made it home is a Model 1911 .45 cal.
 Colt pistol (serial number 735059 made in 1941).
-We also have a picture shown below of Dad leading his ROTC training unit in Hawaii.

-July 7, 1958 - Discharged from the California National Guard with the rank of Captain.
+July 7, 1958 - Honorably discharged from the U.S. Army Reserves with the rank of Captain, presumably coincident with his resignation from the California National Guard.
 He stated to me that by 1958, after nearly thirteen years of military service, he had become "fed up" with the National Guard, and the army in general, and that he could no longer put up with the incompetence and tyrannical attitudes of his commanding officers.
-There is a picture shown below taken of Dad leading his California National Guard unit.
+There is a picture shown below taken of Dad as a Captain leading his California National Guard unit.

-Education and Career - When Dad got back from the Philippines, he transferred to the Army Reserves, and began studies at the University of Hawaii.
-Because he was a returning veteran, his education was covered under the recently passed GI bill, and the fact that he never completed High School did not matter.
+Education and Career - When Dad got back from the Philippines, he remained on active duty for a little more than a year with the army, during which time he received a High School equivalency degree before beginning studies in 1947 at the University of Hawaii.
+Because he was a returning veteran, his education was covered under the recently passed GI bill.
 He moved back in for a time with Grandma and his Aunt Helen, which was convenient as the University was located in the same area of Honolulu as their Wilder Avenue house.
 He also enrolled in the Reserve Officer Training Corp (ROTC), to become an army officer, which provided him an additonal stipend to what he received from the GI bill.
 He also joined the University swim team, and competed in the butterfly and freestyle events.

-Two years into his studies at the University, he began to feel that there was nothing left for him in Hawaii, so he transferred to San Jose State University in California.
-He continued ROTC, and the swim team, and joined the Theta Chi fraternity, residing in the fraternity house.
-His plan all along was to obtain a Bachelor of Science degree in Mechanical Engineering, but one of his fraternity brothers, Bill Cavanaugh, talked him into changing his major in the last year to Political Science.
-He completed this degree in 1952, and graduated two classes short of an engineering degree.
+Two years into his studies at the University, having completed his ROTC training and been commissioned an officer, he began to feel that there was nothing left for him in Hawaii, so he transferred in the Fall of 1949 to San Jose State College in California.
+He continued competing on the swim team, and joined the Theta Chi fraternity, residing in the fraternity house.
+His plan all along was to obtain a Bachelor of Science degree in Mechanical Engineering, but one of his fraternity brothers, Bill Cavanaugh, talked him into changing his major in the last year to Political Administration with a miner in Statistics.
+He completed this degree in 1951, and graduated two classes short of an engineering degree.
 His failure to follow through with his engineering degree would prove in later years to be a decision that he would regret many times.

-Although the Illinois house had a great location, Dad did not enjoy the harsh winter weather, which became even more difficult for him to endure when he suffered a stroke that partially paralyzed his left arm.
-He ended up being operated on for the stroke at the Loyola University Medical Center in Chicago, where they took a vein from his neck and grafted it onto the side of his brain to restore the blood flow that had been disrupted by the stroke.
-It was an experimental operation, in which Dad was the first person the surgeon at Loyola had ever tried the procedure on.
-An interesting coincidence was that many years later when Dad relocated to Soquel, California his doctor there was a former student of the Loyola surgeon.
+Although the Illinois house had a great location, Dad did not enjoy the harsh winter weather there, which became even more difficult for him to endure when he suffered a stroke that partially paralyzed his left arm.
+He ended up having an operation for the stroke on March 31, 1977 at the Marquette University Hospital in the Mayfair suburb of Chicago, where they took a vein from his neck and grafted it onto the side of his brain to restore the blood flow that had been disrupted by a blood clot.
+This operation, which is now known as a "right carotid arterial bypass", was an experimental procedure, and the neuro-vascular surgeon who performed it was a Dr. O. Howard Reichman, who was considered one of the foremost experts in his field.
+Dad was one of the early patients to undergo this experimental procedure, and he was the first to undergo the procedure at Marquette.
+An interesting coincidence is that many years later in Soquel, California where Dad had to have a follow-up operation, his surgeon there, Dr. Wright, was one of Dr. Reichman's former students.

-When he threatened to quit, he was transferred to Dole's Salem, Oregon facility as the motorpool superintendant.
-The company was sold again, and the new owners purged the organization of all of the old leadership, which resulted in Dad being laid off.
+Dad decided after the operation that he needed to be in a warmer climate, and when he threatened to quit his job at Dole, they offered to transfer him to their Salem, Oregon mushroom farm as the motorpool superintendant.
+Unfortunately the company was sold again not long after Dad's transfer, and the new owners purged the organization of all of the old leadership, which resulted in Dad being laid off.
 The Soquel and Ventura facilities were eventually bought by Vaughn Paul, a friend of Freeman Bower's son Bobby, and a previous assistant to Dad at the Soquel plant.
 Vaughn Paul incorporated as King Mushrooms, but I believe that he ultimately went bankrupt, and neither facility, nor the Salem plant for that matter, exists anymore.

 Final Years - Dad smoked cigarettes since he was 15 years old, and he contracted bladder cancer in later years, along with a touch of emphysema.
 These illneses inspired him to finally quit smoking, but a lot of damage had already been done to his health, and he was not consistant about going to see the doctor on a regular a basis.
 He died on July 7, 1999 at his trailer in Soquel at the age of 74 years.
 He was supposed to go to see the doctor that very morning, when he had an aneuryism as he was in the bathroom getting ready to go.
 He was already gone when daughter Linda arrived later in the morning to give him a ride to the doctor's office.
 His funeral service was held at St. Josephs Catholic Church on Monterey Ave. in Capitola.
 He is buried with wife Jackie in Salem, Oregon in the City View Cemetery, where he has a military tombstone provided by the army.